Lenovo LaptopLenovo Y40-70

 Where’s the graphics card?

-in the Lenovo-Y40-Disassembly-19.jpg, you can find the graphics card
+In the Lenovo-Y40-Disassembly-19.jpg, you can find the graphics card.

 Daniel,